ymxlzgy/commonscenes/README.md

 ```

 This repository is based on <a href="https://github.com/he-dhamo/graphto3d">Graph-to-3D</a> and <a href="https://github.com/yccyenchicheng/SDFusion">SDFusion</a>.
 We thank the authors for making their code available.
+### Disclaimer
+Tired students finished the pipeline in busy days...